Alan Heeks

 Meaning, purpose and connection are more a direction of travel than a destination we reach.
 They can help our journey through life to be one of discovery and service, even in these turbulent years.

-Deep Adaptation and climate change: An intro to the work of Jem Bendell
+Deep Adaptation and climate change: an introduction

 Aug 262021